howerj/lfsr/lfsr.md

 * Port a Forth implementation to the machine.
 * Port to an FPGA, make a bit-serial version?
 * Implement in 7400 series logic?
+* It might be cheaper (in terms of gates) to do the following:
+  - Implement the Forth stacks using LFSR if the ADD instruction is not present, this will require an LFSR that can count up and down.
+  - Always increment the Program Counter, even for a jump instruction.
+This *might* save on control logic
 * Addition without the "+", in case we want to design a CPU without an adder at
 all: